open-cogsci/osdoc/content/getting-started/03-running-from-source.md

 	sudo pip install pyglet
 	sudo pip install psychopy

-PsychoPy refuses to run without the wx library installed (which is weird, because OpenSesame doesn't use any of the wx GUI components of psychopy), so as a final step install wx with:
+PsychoPy refuses to run without the wxPython library installed (which is weird, because OpenSesame doesn't use any of the wx GUI components of psychopy), so as a final step install wxPython with:

 	sudo port install py27-wxpython-dev